 Last but not least, I want to break the silence on ritual killings in Africa.
 Nearly every day one can read about ritualistic murders that have taken place somewhere on the continent (!), but only in a few countries there exists organized resistance to these crimes which are often perpetrated by powerful and rich people.

 The information on this site will be based on publicly available sources, predominantly reports published by local and international media.
 I will make an exception for previously reported cases of ritualistic murders as presented on my website ‘Liberia: Past and Present of Africa’s Oldest Republic’.
 If reported cases of ritual murders have not been confirmed and are merely based on rumors, I will specifically mention it.
+For more information on the methodology used and the further explanation of the approach used, see under ‘Methodology’.

-If readers find information on this site incorrect, incomplete or biased, I invite them to react and bring it to my attention, bearing in mind a famous quote of the Irish novelist and poet Oscar Wilde: ‘The truth is rarely pure and never simple’.
+Finally, if readers find information on this site incorrect, incomplete or biased, I invite them to react and bring it to my attention, bearing in mind a famous quote of the Irish novelist and poet Oscar Wilde: ‘The truth is rarely pure and never simple’.